Frequently Asked Questions

 Who can I contact if I have any questions?

-You can email serc@berkeley.edu with any and all questions!
-Please include [Sister Scholarships] in the subject line.
+You can email serc@berkeley.edu with any and all questions.

 How will the scholarship be administered?